gke/UAVXArm/wiki/UAVXGeneralControlScheme.md

 # UAVX General Control Scheme #

-These are short notes on the overall control schemes used by UAVX.
+These are short notes on the overall control scheme used by UAVX.
 The emphasis is on keeping it simple.
 Various incarnations of UAVX have been flying for around a decade.
+The original motivation was camera platforms from Wolfgang Mahringer's UAVP.

 ## RC Input ##